 EDUC 200 Preclinical Experience.
 Directed observation and participation in off-campus setting.
 Students participate in a 35 hour experience.
 Transportation needed.
 IAI EED 904; IAI SED 905.
-Prerequisite: Cumulative GPA of 2.50, preclinical application and co-registration in EDUC 205.
+Prerequisite Main Campus: Cumulative GPA of 2.50, preclinical application and coregistration in EDUC 205.
+Prerequisite Springfield Campus: Cumulative GPA of 2.75, preclinical application and coregistration in EDUC 205.
+Student must have passed TAP test to enroll in class.
 1 semester credit hour.
-Typically offered: Fall, Spring, and Summer Terms.
+Typically offered: Fall, Spring and Summer Terms.

 EDUC 205 History and Philosophy of Education.
 A survey of education in the United States from the Colonial period to the present with emphasis on the major philosophies which have influenced American education.
 Philosophies relative to each grade level, including middle grades, are presented.
-Prerequisite: Cumulative G.P.A. of 2.50 and co-registration in EDUC 200.
-3 semester credit hours.
-Typically offered: Fall, Spring, and Summer Terms.
+Prerequisite Main Campus: Cumulative GPA of 2.50 and coregistration in EDUC 200.
+Prerequisite Springfield Campus: Cumulative GPA of 2.75 and coregistration in EDUC 200 3 semester credit hours.
+Typically offered: Fall, Spring and Summer Terms.

 EDUC 206 Transfer Introduction to Education Seminar.
-A required seminar course for students who have been awarded transfer credit for EDUC 205 (History and Philosophy of Education).
+A required seminar course for students who have been awarded transfer credit for Education 205 (History and Philosophy of Education).
 Registration is required during the first semester of matriculation in the School of Education.
-The seminar will meet for 5 sessions and will serve as introduction to the Benedictine University School of Education, LiveText, and the portfolio process.
-Students registering for this course will undergo a state of Illinois background check.
-Typically offered: Fall, Spring, and Summer Terms.
+The seminar will meet for 5 sessions and will serve as introduction to the Benedictine University School of Education, LiveText and the portfolio process.
+Students registering for this course will undergo a State of Illinois background check.
+Typically offered: Fall, Spring and Summer Terms.

 EDUC 207 Introduction to Education Seminar.
-For all Education majors and minors who enter Benedictine University.
-Typically offered: Fall, Spring, and Summer Terms.
+For all Education majors and minors who enter Benedictine University as of Fall 2010.
+Typically offered: Fall, Spring and Summer Terms.

 EDUC 210 Educational Psychology.
 Survey of theories of classroom learning processes including human growth and development, evaluation, the exceptional child and the disadvantaged child.
 Emphasis also on the developmental characteristics and nature and needs of the early adolescent.
-Cross-listed as EDUC241/PSYC 241.
+Cross-referenced as EDUC241/PSYC 241.
 IAI SED 902.
 3 semester credit hours.
-Typically offered: Fall, Spring, and Summer Terms.
+Typically offered: Fall, Spring and Summer Terms.

 EDUC 215 Technology for Teachers.
 This required course will cover topics relevant to use of technology in the classroom, lesson planning via technology, and use of the Internet for education purposes.
-Other topics include: LiveText, Powerpoint, WebCT, Inspiration, Dreamworks, design of web pages and user groups, spreadsheets for grade reports, and digital portfolios.
-Prerequisite: Co-registration in EDUC 200 and EDUC 205 (or EDUC 206); cumulative G.P.A. of 2.5.
-3 semester credit hours.
-Typically offered: Fall, Spring, and Summer Terms.
+Other topics include LiveText, Powerpoint, WebCT, Inspiration, Dreamworks, design of web pages and user groups, spreadsheets for grade reports and digital portfolios.
+Prerequisite main campus: Coregistration in EDUC 200 and EDUC 205 (or EDUC 206); cumulative GPA of 2.5.
+Springfield Campus: Coregistration in EDUC 200 and EDUC 205 (or EDUC 206); cumulative GPA of 2.75 3 semester credit hours.
+Typically offered: Fall, Spring and Summer Terms.

 EDUC 227 Aural Skill IV.
 Fourth course in training of musical skills relating to pitch and rhythmic recognition.
 Students will develop the ability to sing melodies in pitch and rhythm.
 Progression through Aural Skill courses dependent on proficiency testing.
-Prerequisite: MUSI 101/112, 102/113, and 201/212 or proficiency testing.
-Co-registration with MUSI 202 required.
+Prerequisites: MUSI 101/112, 102/113, and 201/212 or proficiency testing.
+Coregistration with MUSI 202 required.
 1 semester credit hour.
 Typically offered: Spring Term.

 EDUC 235 Children's Literature.
 Survey of forms of literature written for children.
 Emphasis on appreciation and evaluation of books and authors, choices for age groups, school and home settings and the importance of children's literature as a basis for a lifelong enrichment.
-Prerequisite: Cumulative G.P.A. of 2.5.
+Prerequisite Main Campus: Cumulative GPA of 2.5.
+Springfield Campus: Cumulative GPA of 2.75.
 3 semester credit hours.
 Typically offered: Spring Term.